TKomericki/Rhetos-wiki/Implementing-simple-business-rules.md

 * `LockProperty` - Deny update of a property, for records in a certain state.
 * `LockExcept` - Deny update (except for properties from the provided list) and delete of the entity records, for records in a certain state.
 * `DenyUserEdit` on an entity - Client application is not allowed to directly insert, update or delete the entity records (no condition).
 * `DenyUserEdit` on a property - Client application is not allowed to directly insert or update the property.
-On insert and update it is only allowed to send a *null* value (it will be interpreted as "no change" on update), or a previous value.
+  * When inserting and updating records, the client is only allowed to send the previous value, or a *null* value (it will be interpreted as "no change" on update).
+  * Best practices: Instead of using this concept, consider separating the properties computed by the system from properties entered by a user into different entities.

 Similar features and alternatives: